-Past performance may not be indicative of future results.
+Please remember that past performance is no guarantee of future results.
 Different types of investments involve varying degrees of risk.
-Therefore, it should not be assumed that future performance of any specific investment or investment strategy (including the investments and/or investment strategies recommended and/or undertaken by Monument Capital Management, LLC ["Monument"]), or any non-investment related services or content, will be profitable, equal any historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
+Therefore, and there can be no assurance that the future performance of any specific investment or investment strategy (including the investments and/or investment strategies recommended and/or undertaken by Monument, or any non-investment related services, will be profitable, equal any corresponding indicated historical performance level(s), be suitable for your portfolio or individual situation, or prove successful.
+No amount of prior experience or success should be construed that a certain level of results or satisfaction will be achieved if Monument is engaged, or continues to be engaged, to provide investment advisory services.
 Monument is neither a law firm, nor a certified public accounting firm, and no portion of its services should be construed as legal or accounting advice.
-Moreover, you should not assume that any discussion or information contained in this document serves as the receipt of, or as a substitute for, personalized investment advice from Monument.
-Please remember that it remains your responsibility to advise Monument, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/ revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
-A copy of our current written disclosure Brochure discussing our advisory services and fees is available upon request or at https://monumentwealthmanagement.com/disclosures/.
-The scope of the services to be provided depends upon the needs of the client and the terms of the engagement.
+A copy of our current written disclosure Brochure and Form CRS discussing our advisory services and fees is available upon request or at www.monumentwealthmanagement.com.
+The scope of the services to be provided depends upon the needs and requests of the client and the terms of the engagement.
+Please Remember: If you are a Monument client, please contact Monument, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services, or if you would like to impose, add, or to modify any reasonable restrictions to our investment advisory services.
+Unless, and until, you notify us, in writing, to the contrary, we shall continue to provide services as we do currently.